top of page

 While all Special Warfare candidates need a robust foundation of strength, endurance, mobility, and resilience, preparation must be tailored to the unique demands of each AFSC.

-• CCT: Prioritize swim intervals, underwater confidence, and upper-body strength endurance.
-Add frequent sprints and long-duration rucks.
+For CCT candidates, prioritize swim intervals, underwater confidence, and upper-body strength endurance.
+Incorporate frequent sprints and long-duration rucks into your routine.

-• PJ: Build a foundation around work capacity circuits, pool training, and high-rep strength endurance, with mobility drills to sustain long-term training volume.
+Build a foundation around work capacity circuits, pool training, and high-rep strength endurance.
+Include mobility drills to sustain long-term training volume.

-• TACP: Focus on load-bearing strength, anaerobic threshold conditioning, and sprint endurance.
-Weighted carries, sled pushes, and interval runs are essentials.
+Focus on load-bearing strength, anaerobic threshold conditioning, and sprint endurance.
+Weighted carries, sled pushes, and interval runs are essential components of your training.

 Selection isn’t just about grinding through workouts—it’s about following a structured program that mirrors the demands of the pipeline while reducing injury risk and maximizing recovery.